wysaid/android-gpuimage-plus/README.md

 # Android-GPUImage-Plus
-Android Image, Camera And Video Filters Based On OpenGL.
+Image, Camera And Video Filters Based On OpenGL.

 ## Abstract ##